otavioschwanck/mood-nvim/README.md

 bash <(curl -Ls https://raw.githubusercontent.com/otavioschwanck/mood-nvim/main/bin/mood-installer.sh)
 ```

+If you will use tmux, after the first open, press `C-x I` to install the packages.

 # Manual Installation

 1. Install a nerd font and configure your terminal to use it.
 Nerd fonts [Here](https://www.nerdfonts.com/font-downloads)